jjmatthews/redis/timeseries.rst

 sorting with respect to times.

 Implementation is almost equivalent to zsets, and they look like zsets.
 But they are not zsets!

-Repeat with me, they are not zsets!

-The (very important) caveat is the switching between scores(times) and members(values) in the hash table.

 Performance::